epellis/KotlinRaft/README.md

 ## Envoy
-Unfortunately gRPC-web does not have in-process support for most langauges so we have to use [Envoy](https://www.envoyproxy.io/) as a proxy between web clients and our backend service.
+Unfortunately gRPC-web does not have in-process support for most langauges so we have to use [Envoy](https://www.envoyproxy.io/) as a sidecare to proxy between web clients and our backend service.
 To start envoy, run;
 ```bash
 $ cd envoy